dabku/FeedPi/README.md

 Discord bot hosts ZMQ based server

 ####Discord Commands
-- !clear [N]- Clears N messages.
-If not specified, will clear last one (plus reqest to clear)
+- !clear N- Clears N messages.
+If not specified, will clear last one (plus request to clear).
+If clearing messages older than 14 days it will automatically switch to single mode and clear them one by one instead of a batch delete(Discord API limitation)
 - !spi_snap- Request latest snap from feed

 ### Bot communication protocol